 3. Set aside dedicated time for routine tasks.

-How often do you check email each day?
+How often do you check your email each day?
 Facebook?
 All that “checking” adds up over the course of the day.
 Stay better focused on the task at hand and boost productivity by establishing a dedicated time for “checking in.”
 For example, check and respond to emails before the day starts, at lunch, and then at the end of the day.

 4. Set meeting agendas.